ewvnn/touch-grass/README.md

 <!-- Describe the **real-world business or community problem** your project addresses. -->

-> Nowadays, Singaporean youths are facing high stress levels and poor mental health, wiht one in three reporting negative well-being (IMH, 2024).
+Nowadays, Singaporean youths are facing high stress levels and poor mental health
+> One in three reporting negative well-being (IMH, 2024).
 Key contributing factors include loneliness, social isolation, and excessive social media usage.

-> Research has shown that social connections play a pivotal role in supporting mental well-being—interacting with friends and family through face-to-face gatherings and shared activities can greatly enhance both mental and overall health (WHO, 2025).
+Research has shown that social connections play a pivotal role in supporting mental well-being—interacting with friends and family through face-to-face gatherings and shared activities can greatly enhance both mental and overall health (WHO, 2025).

-> In spite of this, youths still face many resisting factors that deter them from building and maintaining these relationships.
+In spite of this, youths still face many resisting factors that deter them from building and maintaining these relationships.

-> Common barriers include a lack of awareness about social events happening around Singapore, conflicting schedules among peers, differing activity preferences, and financial limitations.
+Common barriers include a lack of awareness about social events happening around Singapore, conflicting schedules among peers, differing activity preferences, and financial limitations.
 As a result, many young people struggle to find accessible and enjoyable opportunities for meaningful social engagement.
----

 ## Web Solution Overview